Arctangent

 $$ x = \tan y $$

-The graph of the arctangent looks like this:
+The graph of the arctangent function is shown below.

 graph of the arctangent